sassoftware/viya4-monitoring-kubernetes/logging/Limiting_Access_to_Logs.md

-In some cases, you might want to create users who cannot log in to Kibana but can access the log messages collected from a specific namespace or namespace_tenant combination.
+In some cases, you might want to create users who cannot log in to Kibana but can access the log messages collected from a specific namespace or namespace/tenant combination.
 These users might be needed to allow some automated process to extract log messages through API calls.
 To do this, assign the `search_index_production_acme` role to the user, rather than the `production_acme_kibana_users` back-end role.
 Because the user has not